korzhev/node-vsphere/README.md

-# This this fork is for custom plugin.
+# This fork is for custom plugin.
-May be late there will be merge request
+May be later there will be merge request

 # node-vsphere